MileHacker Logo

 • Bicycle Rentals: Widely available from homestays and guesthouses.
 Budget-friendly, typically 30,000 to 50,000 VIETNAMESE dong per day.

 • Suitability: Ideal for exploring the flat valley roads, weaving through rice paddies, and visiting neighboring villages.
-A slow, immersive way to experience the landscape.
+A slow, immersive method of experiencing the landscape.

-• Driving Laws: Drive on the correct lane for traffic.
-Helmets are a requirement for both drivers and passengers on motorbikes.
+• Driving Laws: Drive on the correct lane for road congestion.
+Helmets are a requirement for both taxi drivers and passengers on motorbikes.

-• Parking: Typically easy and often free in the hamlets and at most attractions.
+• Parking: Typically simple and often free in the hamlets and at most attractions.

 Specialty Vehicles & Local Specifics